 The Site Selection Methodology (May 2015) was subject to consultation during the Initial Consultation (August to October 2015).

-Following on from the Initial Consultation, the Site Selection Methodology has been updated to reflect the views and opinions expressed in response to the consultation.
-The updated Site Selection Report will be used to assess the sites that were put forward during the Call for Sites process.
+Following on from the Initial Consultation, the Site Selection Methodology was updated to reflect the views and opinions expressed in response to the consultation.
+The updated Site Selection Report was used to assess the sites that were put forward during the Call for Sites exercise.

-The council carried out a Call for Sites exercise which ended on Sunday 10 April 2016.
+The county council carried out a Call for Sites exercise which ended on Sunday 10 April 2016.
 This was a request (sent to landowners, mineral operators, and agents) to submit sites within Hertfordshire (i.e parcels of land) that contain mineral reserves (primarily sand and gravel) that may be suitable for extraction.

-A detailed site assessment is now being undertaken on the sites that were put forward, to identify which sites meet the council’s requirement for providing sand and gravel over the next 15 years and will be considered for inclusion in the revised version of the Minerals Local Plan.
-The sites will each be assessed against our Site Selection Methodology (December 2015) as outlined in the section above.
+A detailed site assessment was undertaken on the sites that were put forward, to identify which sites meet the council’s requirement for providing sand and gravel over the period which the emerging Minerals Local Plan will cover.